Bioconductor/bioconductor.org/content/help/workflows/annotate-genetic-variants.md

     ## 3  TRPV3   162514

-Load the annotation package and create a list of transcripts by gene.
+Load the annotation package and keep only the standard chromosomes.

     library(TxDb.Hsapiens.UCSC.hg19.knownGene)
     txdb <- TxDb.Hsapiens.UCSC.hg19.knownGene
+    keepStandardChromosomes(txdb)

+    ## Modify the seqlevels (chromosomes) in the txdb to match
+    those in the VCF file.
+This step is necessary because we want to use ranges from the txdb to extract a subset from the VCF. renameSeqlevels(txdb, gsub("chr", "", seqlevels(txdb)))

+    ## Create a list of transcripts by gene:
     txbygene = transcriptsBy(txdb, "gene")

-Subset the annotations on chromosome 17 and adjust the seqlevels to match those in the VCF file.

-    tx_chr17 <- keepSeqlevels(txbygene, "chr17")
-    tx_17 <- renameSeqlevels(tx_chr17, c(chr17 = "17"))

     ## Create the gene ranges for the TRPV genes
-    rngs <- lapply(geneid$ENTREZID, function(id) range(tx_17[names(tx_17) %in% id]))
-    gnrng <- unlist(do.call(c, rngs), use.names = FALSE)
+    gnrng <- unlist(range(txbygene[geneid$ENTREZID]), use.names=FALSE)
     names(gnrng) <- geneid$SYMBOL

-To retrieve a subset of data from a VCF file, create a ScanVcfParam object.
-This object can specify genomic coordinates (ranges) or individual VCF elements to be extracted.
-When ranges are extracted, a tabix index file must exist for the VCF.
+A ScanVcfParam object is used to retrieve data subsets.
+This object can specify genomic coordinates (ranges) or individual VCF elements.
+Extractions of ranges (vs fields) requires a tabix index.
 See ?indexTabix for details.

     param <- ScanVcfParam(which = gnrng, info = "DP", geno = c("GT", "cPd"))